 Directed by Donald Siegel

 A look at Donald Siegel’s filmography shows that between his standout ‘fifties titles — Riot in Cell Block 11, Invasion of the Body Snatchers, Crime in the Streets, The Lineup, he suffered through his share of unrewarding cheapies, especially at Columbia.
 Released between two Elvis Presley movies, 1959’s Edge of Eternity is a smartly-assembled program thriller with spectacular elements that a studio publicist would say ‘are readily exploitable for general audiences.’
 Not exactly well written but well crafted by its director, cameraman Burnett Guffey and some excellent stunt men and stunt flyers, Edge of Eternity hung its hopes on a ‘B’ – level leading man and an ad campaign that promised high jeopardy above the Grand Canyon.
-I remember the trailer well: it showed people clinging by their fingernails to a rocking ore bucket, a zillion feet above what looked like a bottomless abyss.
+I remember the trailer well: it showed people clinging to a rocking ore bucket by their fingernails, a zillion feet above what looked like a bottomless abyss.
 That was enough to bring ’em out in those days — it was pleasurable to look at ninety minutes of pleasant characters and gorgeous scenery, awaiting the Big Thrill scene.